deepaksood619/deepaksood619.github.io/docs/technologies/apache/airflow/concepts.md

 ## DAG Assignment

-Operators do not have to be assigned to DAGs immediately (previouslydagwas a required argument).
+Operators do not have to be assigned to DAGs immediately (previously dag was a required argument).
 However, once an operator is assigned to a DAG, it can not be transferred or unassigned.
 DAG assignment can be done explicitly when the operator is created, through deferred assignment, or even inferred from other operators.

 ## Bitshift Composition

-Traditionally, operator relationships are set with theset_upstream()andset_downstream()methods.
+Traditionally, operator relationships are set with the `set_upstream()` and `set_downstream()` methods.
 In Airflow 1.8, this can be done with the Python bitshift operators `>> and <<`.
 The following four statements are all functionally equivalent:

 ```bash
 op1 >> op2